hdShang/arxiv-daily/docs/cs-CV/2025-08-12/papers/250808588v1-realismotion-decomposed-human-motion-control-and-video-generation-in.md

 ---
 layout: default
-title: RealisMotion: Decomposed Human Motion Control and Video Generation in the World Space
+title: "RealisMotion: Decomposed Human Motion Control and Video Generation in the World Space"
 ---

 # RealisMotion: Decomposed Human Motion Control and Video Generation in the World Space